 When we arrived in Berlin, there were so many refugees here.
 My brother’s friend introduced us to Sven who was running Refugio.
 Without papers we couldn’t start learning the language, we wouldn’t be able to work and no one would just take you in, not even people who opened their homes to refugees.
 But Sven gave us a room for free for eight months until our papers were finalised and would regularly ask us if we needed money, too.
 I will never forget that.

 I wanted to do something to help Refugio so I created a garden on the roof.
 It was my way of returning the favour.
 I did good work and Sven was so surprised.
-It was really nice, because in theory, we were the ones who needed to say ‘thank you,’ but it became him saying thank you to us, too!
+It was really nice because, in theory, we were the ones who needed to say ‘thank you,’ but it became him saying thank you to us, too!
 It reversed things from being just one way.

-(Abohanna, Berlin)
+(Abouhanna, Berlin)

 RELIANCE ON ACTIVISTS AND VOLUNTEERS